-Return to play (RTP) guidelines have been developed that will hopefully decrease the risk of catastrophic injuries such as second impact syndrome as well as CTE.
-The RTP guidelines are based on concussion severity and require that the athlete be symptom free at rest and exertion for at least one week before being considered ready to return.
+Return to play (RTP) guidelines have been developed that will hopefully decrease the risk of catastrophic injuries, such as the second impact syndrome as well as CTE.
+The RTP guidelines are based on concussion severity and require that the athlete is symptom-free at rest and exertion for at least one week before being considered ready to return to the sport (Table 2).

-Grade 1st Concussion 2nd Concussion 3rd Concussion 1 when asymptomatic, one week in two weeks if asymptomatic terminate season; may return next season if asymptomatic 2 when asymptomatic, one week in one month if asymptomatic terminate season; may return next season if asymptomatic 3 in one month if asymptomatic terminate season; may return next season if asymptomatic terminate season; may return next season if asymptomatic
+Grade 1st Concussion 2nd Concussion 3rd Concussion 1 When asymptomatic, one week In two weeks if asymptomatic Terminate season; may return next season if asymptomatic 2 When asymptomatic, one week In one month if asymptomatic Terminate season; may return next season if asymptomatic 3 In one month if asymptomatic Terminate season; may return next season if asymptomatic Terminate season; may return next season if asymptomatic